anubhavpgit/anubhavpgit.github.io/content/posts/gameoflife.md

     </div>
 </div>

 A single block here can represent '1' and an empty cell can represent '0'.
 The glider gun emits gliders at regular intervals, which can be used to synchronize the operations of the CPU.

 These inputs can be used to work with adders, logic gates, and memory cells to perform ALU operations, store data, and control the flow of information within the CPU.

 ## Next

 While it is theoretically possible to build a computer within the Game of Life, it is painstakingly complex but fun!
 It requires a deeper understanding of logic gates, instruction sets, implementing memory, and control units.
+To build a fully functional computer, you would need to design and implement a wide range of components, including registers, multiplexers, and arithmetic logic units, and connect them together to form a complete system.

+ALU can be constructed using:
+- Adders (Half and Full- they can be used to add binary numbers) [⏎](#arithmetic-logic-unit)
+- Logic Gates (AND, OR, NOT, XOR, etc.- they perform logical operations on binary inputs) [⏎](#arithmetic-logic-unit)
+- Multiplexers( MUX- they select one of many inputs and route it to the output, used to handle multiple data inputs and control signals)
+- Registers( they store data temporarily during processing and can be used to store intermediate results)

+Memory can be constructed using:
+- Flip-Flops (they store a single bit of data using feedback) [⏎](#memory-unit)
+- RAM (Random Access Memory- they store data that can be read and written to- used for storing data and instructions specific to the program)
+- ROM (Read-Only Memory- they store data that can only be read from- used for storing fixed data and instructions that do not change)

+Control Unit can be constructed using:
+- Finite State Machines (FSM- they have a finite number of states and transition between states based on inputs) [⏎](#control-unit)
+- Clock Signals (they provide a timing mechanism for the CPU, controlling the rate at which operations are performed- using glider guns) [⏎](#control-unit)
+- Instruction Decoders (they interpret instructions and direct the flow of data within the CPU)

+Building the CPU would take you to combine these components to carry out fully-functional operations.
+It would be a fun and challenging project to undertake, requiring a deep understanding of digital logic and computer architecture.
 The Game of Life serves as a fascinating model of how complexity can arise from simplicity, providing insight into topics such as self-organization, emergence, and cellular automata theory.

 [Here's an actual CPU built in the Game of Life by Nicholas Carlini](https://nicholas.carlini.com/writing/2021/unlimited-register-machine-game-of-life.html).
 In this series of posts, he tries to explain how he built digital logic gates, multiplexers, and registers in the Game of Life.
 I would love to do this someday when NYU is not down my throat threatening to kick me out for not doing my assignments.